bmnw/weekend-react-gallery/README.md

-# PROJECT NAME

-Pick A Few Pictures
+# Pick A Few Pictures

 ## Description

 _Duration: 1.5 weeks_

-What problem did you solve?
-How did you solve it?

-Pictures are one of the best ways to convey an experience to someone or record memories for youself!
+Pictures are one of the best ways to convey an experience to someone and record memories for youself!
 Pick A Few Pictures is an application that catalogs and displays photos with a short description.

 Click an image to reveal the image description.
 Click again to return to the image.